hidenorly/audioframework/README.md

     * [done] Mute in Sink
     * [done] Mute in Source
     * [done] Mute in Pipe
+    * [done] attach new Sink To ReferenceSoundSink for AecSinkSource
   * PowerManagement
     * Suspend/Resume/Shutdown/Cold Boot, etc.
       * [done] PowerManager